lvh/lvh.github.io/posts/queryselectorall-from-an-element-probably-doesnt-do-what-you-think-it-does.md

 Unfortunately, [browser support][scope-compat] for scoped CSS and the `:scope` pseudo-selector is extremely limited.
 Only recent versions of Firefox support it by default.
-Chrome requires the well-hidden experimental features flag to be turned on.
-Safari has a buggy implementation, while Internet Explorer and Opera don't support it at all.
+Blink-based browsers like Chrome and Opera require the well-hidden experimental features flag to be turned on.
+Safari has a buggy implementation.
+Internet Explorer doesn't support it at all.

 The other alternative is `element.query`/`queryAll`.
 Unfortunately, it's even more obscure.
 It is not referenced on MDN or caniuse.com,